-The goal, then, is to recover a metric space $\langle M, d \rangle$ algebraically, from a starting point that does not assume any metric or topological structure on the structured domain of discourse.
-Connes suggests using spectral triples, $\langle \mathcal{A}, \mathcal{H}, D \rangle$ , where $\mathcal{A}$ is a particular kind of algebra over a field, known as a $C^$ -algebra, $\mathcal{H}$ is a Hilbert space and D is a particular self-adjoint operator over that Hilbert space, known as a Dirac operator.
-The idea is simple: recast the structure that we know and love from differential geometry as special cases of these triples, check that we can still do differential geometry after this step, and then modify and deform these structures in such a way as to generalise differential geometry to unfamiliar domains.
+The goal, then, is to recover a metric space $\langle M, d \rangle$ algebraically, from a starting point that does not assume any metric or topological structure on the structured domain.
+Connes [10] proposes using spectral triples, $\langle \mathcal{A}, \mathcal{H}, D \rangle$ , where $\mathcal{A}$ is a particular kind of algebra over a field, known as a $C^$ -algebra, $\mathcal{H}$ is a Hilbert space, and D is a particular self-adjoint operator over that Hilbert space, known as a Dirac operator.
+The idea is simple: define, in algebraic terms, the structures that we know and love from differential geometry as special cases of these triples, check that we can still do differential geometry after this step, and then modify and deform these structures in such a way as to generalise differential geometry to unfamiliar domains.
+In particular, this will allow us to ascribe to a structured domain enough structure to define all and only lengths above a certain scale, satisfying our earlier desideratum.